Develop Azure Functions using Visual Studio

 Each function takes an instance of ILogger to handle message logging.
 Some tests either don't log messages or have no concern for how logging is implemented.
 Other tests need to evaluate messages logged to determine whether a test is passing.

-You'll create a new class named ListLogger, which holds an internal list of messages to evaluate during testing.
+1. Create a class named ListLogger, which holds an internal list of messages to evaluate during testing.
 To implement the required ILogger interface, the class needs a scope.
 The following class mocks a scope for the test cases to pass to the ListLogger class.

-Create a new class in Functions.Tests project named NullScope.cs and enter the following code:
+2. Create a new class in your Functions.Tests project named NullScope.cs and add this code:

 using System;